Dubwise56/Dubs-Performance-Analyzer/README.md

     Stopwatch.Start();
     Foo(param2, local2);
     Stopwatch.End();
+    return;
+    /*
-    return; // The value which is currently on the stack will be returned if applicable }
+    The value which is currently on the stack will be returned applicable (Stopwatch.End() is stack neutral) - cannot be expressed very well in C#
+    */
+}
 ```
 The `Stopwatch.Start();` above is simplified because the process here is specific to how Analyzer collects data on methods, and thus is unimportant to the example.